lucasfit01/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 ### Instructions to set the SSH key for GITHUB

 1. Launch the Ubuntu application.
 2. Follow the [Generate new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux) instructions to generate a new SSH key.
+Ensure the "Linux" tab is active.
 Be sure to omit the "Generating a new SSH key for a hardware security key" section.
 3. Follow the [Add a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=linux&tool=webui) instructions to add a new SSH key to your GitHub account.
+Ensure the "Linux" tab is active.

 #### Test your SSH connection to Github